 - c.
-The percentage increase in the median remuneration of employees in the financial year: 20.83% - d.
-There are 52 Permanent employees on the rolls of the Company. - e.
+The percentage increase in the median remuneration of employees in the financial year: 7.60% - d.
+There are 40 permanent employees on the rolls of the Company as on 31st March, 2025. - e.
 Average percentile increases already made in the salaries of employees other than the managerial personnel in the last financial year and its comparison with the percentile increase in the managerial remuneration and justification thereof and point out if there are any exceptional circumstances for increase in the managerial remuneration:

-The total turnover of the Company is ₹ 13187.53 Lakhs, which is decreased by ₹ 2966.19 Lakhs from the previous year turnover of ₹ 16153.72 Lakhs.
+The total turnover of the Company is ₹13365.06 Lakhs which is decreased by ₹816.35 Lakhs from the previous year turnover of ₹14181.41 Lakhs.
+The average increase in the remuneration of employees is in line with the current market dynamic and as a measure to motivate the employees for the better future performance to achieve the organization's growth expectations.

 Information as per Rule 5(2) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014 f.
-The Statement showing the remuneration drawn by the top ten employees for the Financial Year 2022-23:
+The Statement showing the remuneration drawn by the top ten employees for the Financial Year 2024-25: